ayoayco/blog/privacy.md

 ## SECTION 1 - WHAT DO WE DO WITH YOUR INFORMATION?

-When you register to be a Full Hacker Insider or subscribe to receive our emails or news letters, we collect the personal information you give us such as your name, address and email address.
+When you register to be a Ayos Blog Insider or subscribe to receive our emails or news letters, we collect the personal information you give us such as your name, address and email address.

 When you browse our blog, we also automatically receive your computer’s internet protocol (IP) address in order to provide us with information that helps us learn about your browser and operating system.